Mediation: A great alternative to court

 Is mediation appropriate for everyone?

 No. In cases where there has been domestic violence, mediation is only appropriate if adequate security measures are available and both parties feel comfortable working together.
 In a case where one parent wants to mediate and the other doesn't, mediation cannot go forward.
-And if one or both parents is abusing drugs or alcohol, or has a serious mental illness, mediation is not likely to be successful.
+And if one or both parents is abusing drugs or alcohol, or has a serious mental illness, mediation is less likely to be successful.

 Co-mediation option: For complex marital estate issues, I offer my mediation clients the option of engaging a co-mediation team comprising me and attorney Laurel Stuart-Fink (www.laurelfink.com).
 Laurel has broad experience and sensitivity in addressing complex legal issues regarding individual vs. marital property, business valuation, and dividing retirement accounts.
 Fees are adjusted to make this option economical and efficient.